Keyboard shortcuts

 The list of columns generated by the modules can be found in the SpruceColumn class.

-The enrichment modules are listed and configured in a configuration file.
-If no configuration is specified, the default one is used.
+The enrichment modules are listed and configured in a configuration file, one per cloud provider.
+If no configuration is specified, SPRUCE uses the bundled default for the active provider (e.g. default-config-aws.json for AWS).
 See Configure the modules for instructions on how to modify the enrichment modules.

 Cloud Carbon Footprint